-Champions of Design is a paperback book and free-to-download PDF published in December 2011 by Jones Knowles Ritchie (jkr).
+Champions of Design is a paperback and free PDF by Jones Knowles Ritchie (December 2011).

 “In this book we celebrate twenty-five great works of design, the people who created them and the clients who bought them.”